shervinsahba/slurmer-git/README.md

 The job should now appear on your queue.
 A submission log will be appended in your working directory to logs/submit_log.
-Output will appear in your working directory in a file like YYYYMMDDTHHMMSS-untitled.out
+Output will appear in your working directory in a file like YYYYMMDDTHHMMSS-untitled.out.
+Note that the jobname was not set, and so it is untitled.
+A jobname can be set via a `-j jobname` option flag.
+Slurmer takes several command line option flags to modify its behavior, so check them out.